WoltLab/docs.woltlab.com/docs/migration_wsc-53_session.md

 As a self-contained example, you can find the initial implementation of the email multi-factor method in [WoltLab/WCF#3729](https://github.com/WoltLab/WCF/pull/3729).
 Please check [the version history](https://github.com/WoltLab/WCF/commits/master/wcfsetup/install/files/lib/system/user/multifactor/EmailMultifactorMethod.class.php) of the PHP class to make sure you do not miss important changes that were added later.

-{% include callout.html content="Multi-factor authentication is security sensitive.
-Make sure to carefully read the remarks in IMultifactorMethod for possible issues.
+!!! warning "Multi-factor authentication is security sensitive.
+Make sure to carefully read the remarks in `IMultifactorMethod` for possible issues.
 Also make sure to carefully test your implementation against all sorts of incorrect input and consider attack vectors such as race conditions.
-It is strongly recommended to generously check the current state by leveraging assertions and exceptions." type="warning" %}
+It is strongly recommended to generously check the current state by leveraging assertions and exceptions."

 ## Deprecations and Removals